incredibleLeitman/PhysicsGame/README.md

 Cannon.gd tracks the position of the Player if in reachable range and outside a defined close range to calculate the angle and velocity of fired bombs to hit.
 The resulting velocity is drawn per line, simulating the Bomb movement.

-Somehow this is a little offset: if the angle to hit the Player is < 45 ° the arc is to small, at exactly 45 ° it fits, > 45 ° it's larger than thge correct distance.
+Although the simulation and actual bomb movement are congruent, somehow there is a little offset for the tracking: if the angle to hit the Player is < 45 ° the arc is to small, at exactly 45 ° it fits and > 45 ° it's larger than thge correct distance.
 I have spend several hours trying to pin down the problem but was not able to fix it :/ I manually derived the quadratic equation for theta on paper but ended up using the shown code from RudeBear because this gives the most accurate results.

 I believe this could be either a problem with scaling, although I double-checked all the objects and positions in the level and could'nt find something that doesn't look correct.
 Or maybe I just messed up applying the correct quadrant for the shooting direction.

 For this task I also added a "SUVAT.gd" node to provide an api for all the equations, but I ended up not using them in code.

-**- Pendulums**
+**- Pendulums TBD**

 *Pendulums that correctly oscillate with angular velocity showing a correct period depending on the length.
 Bonus if you go full gyro*

-**- Advanced slope physics**
+**- Advanced slope physics TBD**

 *Slope physics where, upon running up slopes of different heights, you will either manage to walk up (albeit slower) or you will slide down depending on the angle.
 Standing still on slopes and railings when no input is detected instead of sliding down.*

-**- Hooke’s Law AND Pendulum**
+**- Hooke’s Law AND Pendulum* TBD*

 I added a rope that you can swing on in Pendulum.cs.
 Not only does it swing with a period based on the length, but the rope itself is stretchy and oscillates when you jump on it, eventually reaching 0 due to damping!